Email or username:

 @space Yes, the problem is distros that continue using the "random third party mirror" model to distribute their installers/ISOs.
 Even if they consistently use HTTPS, it's much easier to compromise a random mirror since they are run by many third parties.
 Of course when they do this they invariably offer at least a SHA hash of the iso or something on the primary website, but most people don't check that.

-HAMMER SMASHED FILESYSTEM 🇺🇦
+HAMMER SMASHED SIR 🇺🇦

 @marcan I've a few releases, including a major component that's essentially in every respectable distro's default installation where I accidentally signed the tarball with a key that nobody trusts and basically all distros i am aware of just updated to the newer version, no big deal